 Back to Stowe.
-Vail just announced it will include Stowe in its Epic Pass Consider that a day ticket at Stowe is over $120, and an Epic Pass unlimited for next season.
+Vail now includes Stowe in its Epic Pass.
+Consider that a day ticket at Stowe is over $120, and an Epic Pass unlimited for next season is just over $800.
 Doesn’t take a math wiz to calculate the savings in 7 days, with bonus access to 14 ski resorts to boot!
-Vail Resorts indicate they will announce in March the Epic Pass implications for Stowe ski days – for the 2017-18 Epic Pass.
-Remember they start selling Epic Passes in April.
-Tick Tock!
+Vail Resorts Epic Pass is unlimited, no blackout dates for Stowe for their Epic Pass.

-So with unlimited access – the throngs will be at Stowe next season, including me!
+So with unlimited access – the throngs are going to Stowe, including me, though its midweek for me!
 After all it is some of the best skiing in the East.
 Arguably Stowe’s epic snow conditions this winter are better than some resorts out west…lol to my western ski friends that assume we “ski ice in the east.”

-Currently the Epic Pass is an outrageous deal, with full access to 10 major ski resorts Vail, Beaver Creek, Breckenridge, Keystone, Park City, Heavenly, Northstar, Kirkwood, and Arapahoe Basin, and Perisher Australia, plus four small regional ski areas, and next year Whistler Blackcomb – which Vail bought just months ago.
+Currently the Epic Pass is an outrageous deal, with full access to 15 major ski resorts Vail, Beaver Creek, Breckenridge, Keystone, Park City, Heavenly, Northstar, Kirkwood, and Arapahoe Basin, Whistler Blackcomb, and Perisher Australia, plus four small regional ski areas.
 The Epic Pass also gets you some free lift tickets in the Alps, 6 days of skiing in France which I just enjoyed at Les 3 Vallées, Paradiski, and Val D’Isere Tignes, plus 3 days skiing the Dolomites of Italy, and 5 days at Les 4 Vallées of Switzerland which includes Verbier, and 6 days in Austria at Lech Zurs, St Anton and St Christoph (the Austrian ski resort privileges require that you purchase lodging and pre register).